falkr/ttm4175/pages/networking-1-2020.md

 <button class="w3collapsible">Hint</button>
 <div class="w3content">
-Remember to change the addresses in the remote rPi first or simply add the IPv6 address without modifying the IPv4 addresses you had earlier, instead of replacing.

-In addition note that some commands require additional arguments to handle IPv6 (check their documentation).
+Note that some commands require additional arguments to handle IPv6 (check their documentation).
 </div>

 ## More SSH

-After configuring both devices, from the rPi with keyboard and screen, do the following:
+The goal of this exercise is to show you how `ssh` handles sessions.

+:steps:
-1. Verify that both nodes have connectivity with the `ping` command
+1. Using the internal network interface, connect both VMs have connectivity with each other, using the `ping` command.
-2. Connect to the other rPi using `ssh` with the option "-o ServerAliveInterval=5" and whatever else may be necessary
+2. Connect to the RPi from the Ubuntu VM using `ssh` with the option "-o ServerAliveInterval=5" and the remaining needed parameters.
-3. In the remote rPi run the "Alive" command
+3. In the RPi `ssh` session run the "Alive" command:

 * `python -c $'import time\nwhile True: print("Alive!"); time.sleep(5)'`

+:steps
-4. Before the previous command ends, remove the Ethernet cable from one of the rPi and wait for an error message (it should take less than 1 min.).
+4. Now, your RPi VM directly (on another terminal window), set the 'eth1' interface down (`ip l s eth1 down`) and wait for an error message on your `ssh` connection (it should take less than 1 min.).
-5. After the error message, reconnect the cable, re-establish the `ssh` session and verify if the command is still running using the `ps` command.
+5. After the error message, set 'eth1' up again, re-establish the `ssh` session and verify if the command is still running using the `ps` command.
-6. Repeat the "Alive" command in the remote rPi making sure it is not interrupted if the connection fails, and execute steps 4 and 5 again.
+6. Find a way to repeat the "Alive" command in the RPi making sure it is not interrupted if the connection fails (**this will require some research or check the hint below**).

+:tip:
 If a command such as `ps` outputs too much information you can use the Unix pipeline principles to manage the output.
 For example `ps aux | grep desired_pattern`.

+If you couldn't figure out step 6. above you can see a hint below.

 <button class="w3collapsible">Hint (ssh)</button>
 <div class="w3content">